Dominican-CSSA/Make-A-Thon/README.md

 # Make-A-Thon
-The Barowsky School of Business will be hosting a Make-A-Thon in partnership with The Computer Science Student Association (CSSA), at The Dominican University of California.
+The Barowsky School of Business will be hosting a Make-A-Thon in partnership with Applied Computer Science Students, at The Dominican University of California.
 Participants will work together to create a pitch & prototype for a project.
-Projects can be anything: business ideas, software products, art proposals, etc. Anyone that wants to participate is allowed from first-year students to graduate students.
+Projects can be anything: business ideas, software products, art proposals, etc. Anyone that wants to participate is allowed, from first-year students to graduate students.

 ## Goals
 1. Allow participants to build portfolio projects